-Category Eligible project types Green Shading and some concerns

-Renewable energy

-Development, construction, pand operation of onshore and ✓ offshore wind farms and ✓ related support infrastructure.
+Category Eligible project types Green Shading and some concerns Renewable energy Development, construction, and operation of onshore and ✓ Renewable energy is key to a low-carbon transition.
+Offshore wind farms and ✓ Currently, all development projects are onshore projects.

-- Development, construction and operation of solar energy and related support infrastructure. - Development, construction, and operation of energy storage.
+Development, construction and operation of solar energy and related support infrastructure.